google/syzkaller/docs/syzbot.md

 ```
 #syz fix: exact-commit-title
 ````
-It's enough that the commit is merged into any tree, in particular, you don't need to wait for the commit to be merged into upstream tree.
-`syzbot` only needs to know the title by which it will appear in tested trees.
+It's enough that the commit is merged into any tree or you are reasonably sure about its final title, in particular, you don't need to wait for the commit to be merged into upstream tree. `syzbot` only needs to know the title by which it will appear in tested trees.
 In case of an error or a title change, you can override the commit simply by sending another `#syz fix` command.
 - to mark the bug as a duplicate of another `syzbot` bug:
 ```
 #syz dup: exact-subject-of-another-report